 This guided cycling tour in Dalmatia starts and ends in Split exploring amazing coastlines, medieval towns, old villages and picturesque bays.
 Highlights include great beaches, vineyards, pine woods, cycling across the historic islands and exploring Mljet National Park.
 Croatia is a land of stunning islands, rich history, Mediterranean vegetation and mild climate, and without a doubt, the best way to explore it is by boat and bike!

-During this boat and bike guided cycling holiday in Croatia you will be based and spent each overnight in a modern steel-hulled vessel with traditional look, offering accommodation in air-conditioned, spacious en-suite cabins with double or twin cabins.
+During this boat and bike guided cycling holiday in Croatia, you will be based and spent each overnight in a traditional steel-hulled vessel, offering accommodation in simple but comfortable en-suite double or twin cabins.
 If you are looking for more luxury, we recommend our ‘In Style’ version of this itinerary.

-Note that the sailing and cycling routes may be changed on the spot due to weather conditions, dock availability and the physical ability of the cyclists on board.
-Departure is during morning hours, mostly after breakfast.
+Note that the sailing and cycling routes may be changed on the spot due to weather conditions and dock availability.
+Departure is during morning hours, usually after breakfast.

 Day 1: Split – Supetar – Pučišća

 Arrival in Split and check-in till 13:00.
 Departure with lunch and meet your fellow passengers and the crew.
 Upon arrival in Supetar, you will cycle the coastal road to the northern part of the island of Brač.
 We are passing the fishing villages Splitska and Postira and arrive in one of the most beautiful small settlements in Europe – Pučišća.
 Free afternoon for sightseeing this charming place, well known for its long stonemason tradition.
 Overnight in Pučišća.
 (L)

 Cycling for the day: approx. 25 km, total ascent: 380 m, highest point: 90 m